Animals on public transport

 V/Line services

-Animals are not permitted to travel on V/Line train and coach services with the exception of guide dogs, hearing guide dogs, guide dogs in training and animals identified with an Assistance Animal Pass.
+Animals are not permitted on V/Line bus services (including rail replacement bus services) with the exception of guide dogs and assistance animals.

 Assistance Animal Pass